How to run Mac OS X Maintenance Scripts

 If typing code into Terminal seems a bit daunting, there is third-party software that can run a simple scan for you to clear out the junk, such as CleanMyMac.
 It offers a thorough system cleanup to keep your Mac running on only the files you need.

-Download CleanMyMac 3 to handle your maintenance and keep your Mac running smoothly without the unnecessary bulk.
+Download the free edition CleanMyMac X to handle your maintenance and keep your Mac running smoothly without the unnecessary bulk.
+This tool is notarized by Apple, by the way.